 - In a large bowl, combine all of the ingredients (reserve ½ cup of cheese) and give them a good stir.

-- Place the mixture in a greased 9×13" baking dish, top with the remaining cheese.
+- Place the mixture in the prepared baking dish, and top with the remaining cheese.

 - Bake in the oven for 45-50 minutes.